128technology/docs/docs/ts_session_processing.md

 config authority router <router-name> node <node-name> session-processor-mode  automatic
 ```

-Once the configuration changes have been made and committed, a restart of the SSR is required for the changes to take effect.
+Once the configuration changes have been made and committed, a restart of the SSR service is required for the changes to take effect.

 ### Examining Utilization of Session Processing Threads
-In general, viewing average host CPU utilization alone will be an inaccurate view of session processing utilization.
-This is due to the OS scheduler and the business of all other threads.
-Instead, one must look at the individual session processing threads.
+To view and understand host CPU usage requires looking at the individual session processing threads _as well as_ the other threads in the system.
+This is due to how the OS scheduler works, distributing compute cycles to available CPUs.

 #### SSR version < 6.1
 In software versions prior to 6.1, examining the utilization of the “PacketProcessing” thread can be achieved by viewing the output of the command `top -H d 1.0 | grep PacketProcess` from the OS shell, as seen below.